 - Update or Reinstall iTunes: Is your version of iTunes latest?
 Are you sure it is not corrupted?
 You could just uninstall your current iTunes and reinstall by downloading a new executable installer from the Apple website; this might help!

-- Trusted Computer: If everything seems alright, chances are the computer you are trying to connect your iPhone to was not marked ‘trusted’. iPhones come with a security option where an iPhone could have up to 5 trusted computers, and it won’t communicate with any other computers.
+- Trust this Computer: If everything seems alright, chances are the computer you are trying to connect your iPhone to was not marked ‘trusted’. iPhones come with a security option where an iPhone could have up to 5 trusted computers, and it won’t communicate with any other computers.

 Conclusion: These are the solutions to connectivity problems between an iPhone and a computer.
 At least one solution here is supposed to resolve your conflict.